What's in the gaiwan?

 ♨️ An ideal companion for snug winter days at home — a delightful antidote to the winter blues!

-Wild Tree Purple Moonlight White Tea from Jinggu - Image 1
+Photo of Wild Tree Purple Moonlight White Tea from Jinggu number 1

-Wild Tree Purple Moonlight White Tea from Jinggu - Image 2
+Photo of Wild Tree Purple Moonlight White Tea from Jinggu number 2

 Wild Tree Purple Moonlight White Tea from Jinggu